 A Tiki theme can be made of several components. as there is at least a CSS style sheet, as well as background images, fonts and, in the future, icons, and possibly one or more theme-specific Smarty templates although having customized templates is not encouraged due to potential compatibility problems.

 As Tiki contains a full set of default templates, the minimum requirement to create a custom theme is a custom CSS stylesheet.

-As of Tiki 14, themes are deployed in the directory "themes," which is a subdirectory of the Tiki root installation directory.
+Themes are stored in the directory "themes," which is a subdirectory of the Tiki root installation directory.

 Every theme has its own directory that contains the components of the theme.
 The name of the theme's directory is the same as the name of the theme.